Table of Contents

 Business credit cards can pay for business expenses like travel and supplies without the owner having to get a loan.
 They can fund large- or small-ticket items while earning rewards.

-Be prepared for expensive annual fees and high APRs.
+Be prepared for expensive annual fees and high APRs with a business credit card.
 Also, note that business credit cards are not legally required to provide all the legal protections that personal credit cards give users.

 9. Crowdfunding

 Or you may not have to produce shares at all.
-The several types of business crowdfunding include reward-based crowdfunding, when individuals contribute to a brand’s crowdfunding campaign in exchange for a token of appreciation, and donation crowdfunding, when nothing is ever expected.
+The several types of business crowdfunding also include reward-based crowdfunding, when individuals contribute to a brand’s crowdfunding campaign in exchange for a token of appreciation, and donation crowdfunding, in which nothing is expected.

-The most popular platforms for crowdfunding for businesses include Indiegogo, SeedInvest Technology, Kickstarter, Fundable, and StartEngine.
+The most popular platforms for crowdfunding for businesses include Indiegogo, Kickstarter, Fundable, and StartEngine.

 10. Microloans

-Microloans for business resemble traditional bank loans–but they’re for smaller amounts.
+Microloans for business resemble traditional bank loans – but they’re for smaller amounts.
 Few of them exceed $50,000.
-They can help business owners who have applications that haven’t been approved by traditional banks.
+They can help business owners who have applications that haven’t been approved by traditional banks and serve as an alternative to short-term business loans.

 The SBA sponsors a small business microloan program.
 SBA-approved lenders offer financing up to $50,000 to qualifying companies.